Mediation

 Experienced Mediation Attorneys Working Toward a Fair & Equitable Divorce Settlement in the Twin Cities, MN

-Brian is also a trained mediator, having completed mediation training through Hamline University in 1996 and, more recently, in the summer of 2022, having completed advanced mediation training through the American Academy of Matrimonial Lawyers, which has now certified him as an AAML certified mediator.
+Brian is also a trained mediator, having completed mediation training through Hamline University in 1996 and, more recently, in the summer of 2022, advanced mediation training through the American Academy of Matrimonial Lawyers, which has now certified him as an AAML certified mediator.

 Get in Touch with Brian online or call (866) 484-4079 to speak with our experienced Minneapolis mediation lawyers.